 Chapter 7 describes and displays the recommendations for transportation infrastructure investments throughout the corridor.

 CHAPTER 8: URBAN DESIGN ELEMENTS

 To meet the functional objectives identified in the study, infrastructure investments must provide a user experience that effectively complements and advances the context throughout the corridor.
 Urban design elements are essential to this vision, and Chapter 8 introduces a toolbox of design elements that will be utilized by designers as projects emerge.

 The recommendations contained within the corridor study are anticipated to be implemented over time based on funding and economic development opportunities.
 This Chapter spells out other influences that will impact timing of project delivery such as traffic operations and infrastructure conditions and provides a tool that the City can utilize to adapt corridor recommendations to meet evolving opportunities

 About the Project

-The City of Colorado Springs is conducting a corridor study along Platte Avenue between I-25 and North Powers Boulevard.
-View the project map.
-Platte Avenue is a ConnectCOS community corridor and has been identified as a priority corridor for further analysis.
-Studying how our community uses Platte Avenue provides a valuable opportunity to improve how people travel by car, transit, walking, or biking in and around this six-mile corridor.
+The City of Colorado Springs is conducting a corridor study along Platte Avenue between I-25 and Powers Boulevard.
+Platte Avenue is a ConnectCOS community corridor and was identified as a priority corridor for further analysis.
+Studying how the community uses Platte Avenue provides a valuable opportunity to improve how people travel in and around this six-mile corridor.

-During this study, the City has collected and analyzed data to better understand the current conditions and future travel demands.
-The City is working closely with local residents, businesses, and area stakeholders to identify how this former state highway may better serve the adjacent neighborhoods and larger community.
-In addition to community feedback, the Platte Avenue Corridor Study’s functional objectives serve as a guiding principle for identifying and evaluating solutions
+During the study, the City collected and analyzed data to better understand the current conditions and future travel demands.
+The City worked closely with local residents, businesses, and area stakeholders to identify how this former state highway could better serve the adjacent neighborhoods and larger community.

 For more information about ConnectCOS visit the project website.